Gyoza — Japanese Pan-Fried Dumplings

 Step 9:

-Fry in a frying pan with a thick bottom until golden brown (about 5 minutes), then pour in water (100 ml.), cover the pan with a lid, reduce the heat to medium or slightly lower (depending on the plate on which the dish is being prepared) and cook under the lid for another 7 minutes.
-Then remove the lid and continue to fry the gyoza until the water has completely evaporated.
-Place portions on plates and serve with soy sauce and fresh green onions.
+Fry in a heavy-bottomed pan until golden (about 5 minutes), then pour in water (100 ml), cover with a lid, reduce the heat to medium or a little lower (depending on your stove), and steam under the lid for 7 more minutes.
+Remove the lid and keep frying until the water fully evaporates.
+Plate them up and serve with soy sauce and fresh green onion.

 Caloric content of the products possible in the composition of the dish